What is a full canvas suit? [and is it worth it?]

 So, what’s best for you?

 What does all of this really mean?
-If you’re in the market for a suit, and specifically a custom suit, you’ll likely need to make a decision between full canvas and fused construction.
+If you’re in the market for a suit, you’ll likely need to make a decision between full canvas and fused construction.
 Full canvas construction will cost a little more, so if you’re on a budget, then a fused jacket will save you some money and if you work with a decent clothier, you’ll still have a great jacket.

 However, to get the real experience of what a fine suit can be, we recommend opting for a full canvas construction for every suit that you purchase.
 The coat will have life, hold its shape superbly, and nicely conform to your body after repeated wearings.
 It’s also going to last longer.